-Having an area to entertain friends and family right in your own backyard is a great addition to the summer months.
-With the weather starting to get warmer, you’ll want to make sure your outdoor entertainment space is spruced up and ready to go for all of the season’s festivities.
+Having an area to entertain friends and family in your backyard is a great way to add some fun to the summer months.
+As the temperatures start to rise, you’ll want to make sure your outdoor entertainment space is spruced up and ready to go for all of the season’s festivities.
 Here are a few tips to help you get started.

 Types of Outdoor Entertainment Spaces

 The type of outdoor entertainment space you choose is completely up to you.
 You can go big with a fully equipped outdoor living area, or keep it simple with a deck and outdoor grill.
-No matter which direction you choose to go in, the entertainment options are endless.
+No matter which direction you choos, the entertainment options are endless.

 Patios and Patio Covers